Fairchild Channel F

-The Fairchild Channel F achieved only about 350,000 units before Fairchild sold the technology to Zircon International in 1979, trailing well behind the VCS.
+The Fairchild Channel F sold only about 350,000 units before Fairchild sold the technology to Zircon International in 1979, trailing well behind the Atari VCS.
 The system was discontinued in 1983.

 History

 In 1974, Alpex Computer Corporation employees Wallace Kirschner and Lawrence Haskel developed a home video game prototype consisting of a base unit centered on an Intel 8080 microprocessor and interchangeable circuit boards containing ROM chips that could be plugged into the base unit.
 The duo attempted to interest several television manufacturers in the system, but were unsuccessful.
 Next, they contacted a buyer at Fairchild, which sent engineer Jerry Lawson to evaluate the system.
 Lawson was impressed by the system and suggested Fairchild license the technology, which the company did in January 1976.

-Lawson worked with industrial designer Nick Talesfore and mechanical engineer Ron Smith to turn the prototype into a viable project.
+Lawson worked with industrial designer Nick Talesfore and mechanical engineer Ronald A. Smith to turn the prototype into a viable project.
 Jerry Lawson replaced the 8080 with Fairchild's own F8 CPU; while Nick Talesfore and Ron Smith were responsible for adapting the prototype's complex keyboard controls into a single control stick, and encasing the ROM circuit boards into plastic cartridges reminiscent of 8-track tapes.
-Talesfore, providing Industrial Design (ID), and Ron Smith, providing Mechanical Engineering (ME), collaborated on the styling and function of the 8 degrees of freedom hand controller.
+Talesfore and Smith collaborated on the styling and function of the 8 degrees of freedom hand controller.
 They were responsible for the design of the hand controllers, console, and video game cartridges.
-In addition to providing the ID for this system, Talesfore also art directed Tom Kamafugi, the graphic designer who did the original graphic design for the early video cartridges cartons.
+Talesfore also worked with graphic designer Tom Kamafugi, who did the original graphic design for the early video cartridges cartons.

-The system was also released in Japan (チャンネル F) in October 1977.
+John Donatoni, the marketing director of Fairchild's video games division, stated that the console followed the razor and blades model where they would sell the "hardware, and then we're going to make the profit on the cartridge sales".
+Their marketing campaign was conducted by Ogilvy.

+Fairchild announced the console at the Consumer Electronics Show on June 14, 1976, and the Federal Communications Commission approved it for sale on October 20.
+It was released as the Video Entertainment System (VES) at the price of $169.95, but renamed to the Channel F the next year.
+Channel F was unable to compete against Atari's Video Computer System (VCS) as the console only had 22 games compared to Atari's 187.
+Marketing for the console included an event featuring Ken Uston playing Video Blackjack and commercials starring Milton Berle.

+The console was licensed in Europe to television manufacturers and led to the clone consoles of Ingelen Telematch Processor in Austria, Barco Challenger in Belgium, ITT Telematch-Processor and Nordmende Color Teleplay μP in Germany, Dumont Videoplay System and Emerson Videoplay System in Italy, Luxor TV-Datorspel and Luxor Video Entertainment Computer in Sweden, and Grandstand Video Entertainment Computer in the United Kingdom.
+Both models of the Saba Videoplay were sold in Germany and Italy.